ESPN to show film about Game 6 of 1998 NBA Finals

 The Bulls defeated the Utah Jazz 87–86 as Michael Jordan hit the game-winning basket with 5.2 seconds remaining to cap their sixth championship in eight seasons.

-Executive Producer Gregg Winik — who was a cameraman for NBA Entertainment during that Bulls championship season — said the brainstorming about Game 6 started by compiling the last 40 seconds of the game for the final episode of “The Last Dance”.
+Executive Producer Gregg Winik — who had the same title for NBA Entertainment during that Bulls championship season — said the brainstorming about Game 6 started by compiling the last 40 seconds of the game for the final episode of “The Last Dance”.
 After they were able to do that, it started to expand into a project of its own.
 Winik and his team then took the NBC telecast and started to lay in footage to get the complete product.

 “If you would have told me six months ago if we could have done this, I would have said it was impossible,” Winik said.
 “It features a lot of dramatic imagery and the pictures jump off the screen.”